rahulreghunath/Textlocal/README.md

     $sms->send('message', 'mobile number','sender'); //sender is optional

  ### Documentation
- Complete Documentation can be found [here](https://rahulreghunath.github.io/Textlocal/)
+ You can check https://api.textlocal.in/docs/phpclass for more available methods and complete Documentation can be found [here](https://rahulreghunath.github.io/Textlocal/)